NNU-GISA/vox2dem/README.md

 Outputs of this tool are `.png` images.
 Shapes of the images depend on shape of the input voxels.
 For example, if a voxel grid is 256x256x256, then the output image will be 256x256 pixels.

-Options

-Also cropped ROI and rescale into 256x256 image.

 ## Usage